 A charge controller is an essential component of your marine solar power system.
 The controller maintains the life of the battery by protecting it from overcharging.
 When your battery has reached a 100% state of charge, the controller prevents overcharging by limiting the current flowing into the batteries from your solar panels.

-How Many Marine Solar Panels Will You Need?
+How Many Solar Panels Will You Need On Your Own Boat?

 The first step when figuring out how many panels you need is to figure out your boat’s power requirements.
 Creating an excel or google sheet, or using this sheet, is the best way to organize this.